bankkhu/barn/barn-agent/README.md

 Barn Agent
 --------

-Barn Agent, runs as a part of Barn logging pipeline.
-It monitors directories containing rotating log files and upon rotation of a new log file, it ships the file to the Barn Master.
+Barn Agent, the part of the Barn logging pipeline that ships logs from application machines to the barn-hdfs nodes for coalescing.

+Acts as a linker between svlogd and rsync, responding to newly rotated svlogd log files and rsyncing the files to the destination node.

+#### About

 Barn Agent is written in C++ and requires the following dependencies: